aszilagyi/tabnetviz/docs/userguide.md

 rankings, Boolean columns defining node/edge groups, and added non-Graphviz properties.
 Note that the exported files will contain the converted column names.
 The tables can be exported as csv, tsv, or Excel files, decided by the extension of the file name.
+These file names can be overridden using the `--nodetableout` and `--edgetableout` command line options.
 * **colorbars**: An SVG file containing color bars for the colormaps used in the node style and edge style mappings.
 These can then be used to create a legend for your visualization.